gravity-ui/uikit/src/components/Button/README.md

 ### `--yc-button-background-color` and `--yc-button-background-color-hover`

-Color of button backgrounds in idle and hovered states.
+Color of button background in idle and hovered states.